WHAT IS RECORD CLEARING / RECORD EXPUNGEMENT IN ORANGE COUNTY?

 UNDERSTANDING WHAT AN EXPUNGEMENT DOES NOT DO

-At the Orange County Record Expungement Attorney Law Firm, we will be very up front with you in regard to what an expungement does not do for you.
+At The Record Expungement Attorney Law Firm, we will be very up front with you in regard to what an expungement does not do for you.
 Understanding the limitations to an expungement is essential in determining whether or not an expungement is the right avenue for you.
 These include:

 - An expungement will not erase all records of your criminal case.
 It will show that your case was dismissed, or that your verdict after trial has been set aside.